Mairamjo/book-management-api/README.md

 # Book Management REST API

-A simple REST API built with Node.js and Express that performs CRUD operations on books using in-memory storage.
+A simple REST API built with Node.js and Express for managing books using in-memory storage (no database).

+## Language and Framework

+- JavaScript
+- Node.js
+- Express.js

 ## Installation